awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 When you use the CLI to perform OTA updates, you can use Code Signing for AWS IoT, or you can sign your firmware update yourself\.
 For a list of the cryptographic signing and hashing algorithms supported by Code Signing for AWS IoT, see [SigningConfigurationOverrides](https://docs.aws.amazon.com/signer/latest/api/API_SigningConfigurationOverrides.html)\.
 If you want to use a cryptographic algorithm that is not supported by Code Signing for AWS IoT, you need to sign your firmware binary before uploading it to Amazon S3\.

-### Signing Your Firmware Image with Code Signing for Amazon FreeRTOS<a name="ota-sign-csfa"></a>
+### Signing Your Firmware Image with Code Signing for AWS IoT<a name="ota-sign-csfa"></a>

-To sign your firmware image using Code Signing for AWS IoT, you must install the [Code Signing Tools](https://tools.signer.aws.a2z.com/awssigner-tools.zip)\.
-Download the tools and read the README file for installation instructions\.
+To sign your firmware image using Code Signing for AWS IoT, you can use one of the [AWS SDKs or command line tools](https://aws.amazon.com/tools/)\.
 For more information about Code Signing for AWS IoT, see [Code Signing for AWS IoT](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)\.

 After you install and configure the code signing tools, copy your unsigned firmware image to your Amazon S3 bucket and start a code signing job with the following CLI commands\.
 The `put-signing-profile` command creates a reusable code\-signing profile\.
 The `start-signing-job` command starts the signing job\.